janxious/BT-WeaponRealizer/README.md

 ## Features

 * Multishot Ballistics - see `ShotsWhenFired` in def
-* Clustered fire ballistics (LBX) - this is based on having a tag `wr-clustered_shots`, and will fire a cluster of size `ProjectilesWhenFired` from weapon def
+* Clustered fire ballistics (LBX) - this is based on having a tag `wr-clustered_shots`, and will fire a cluster of size `ProjectilesPerShot` from weapon def
 * Multishot Lasers - see `ShotsWhenFired` in def
 * Damage variance +/- around specified damage - see `DamageVariance` in def
 * Increased damage done when overheated - see `OverheatedDamageMultiplier` in def